Semiconcave functions in Alexandrov's geometry: Quasigeodesics

 \section{Quasigeodesics}

-The class of quasigeodesics\footnote{It should be noted that the class of quasigeodesics described here has nothing to do with the Gromov's quasigeodesics in $\delta$-hyperbolic spaces.} generalizes the class of geodesics to nonsmooth metric spaces.
-It was first introduced in \cite{alexandrov:qg} for $2$-dimensional convex hypersurfaces in the Euclidean space, as the curves which ``turn'' right and left simultaneously.
-They were studied further in \cite{alexandrov-burago}, \cite{pogorelov:qg}, \cite{milka:qg} and was generalized to surfaces with bounded integral curvature \cite{alexandrov:int-qg} and to multidimensional polyhedral spaces \cite{milka:poly1}, \cite{milka:poly2}.
-For multi-dimensional Alexandrov's spaces they were introduced in the author's master thesis; in print they appear first in \cite{perelman-petrunin:qg}.
+The class of quasigeodesics generalizes the class of geodesics to nonsmooth metric spaces.
+It was first introduced by Alexandrov in \cite{alexandrov:qg} for $2$-dimensional convex hypersurfaces in the Euclidean space, as the curves which ``turn'' right and left simultaneously.
+They were studied further by Alexandrov, Burago, Pogorelov and Milka in \cite{alexandrov-burago}, \cite{pogorelov:qg} \cite{milka:qg}.
+It was generalized to surfaces with bounded integral curvature by Alexandrov, see \cite{alexandrov:int-qg}, and to multidimensional polyhedral spaces by Milka, see \cite{milka:poly1}, \cite{milka:poly2}.
+For multi-dimensional Alexandrov's spaces they were introduced in the my master thesis, see also \cite{perelman-petrunin:qg} by Perelman and me.

+It should be noted that the class of quasigeodesics described here has nothing to do with the Gromov's quasigeodesics in $\delta$-hyperbolic spaces.

 In Alexandrov's spaces, quasigeodesics behave more naturally than geodesics, mainly: \begin{enumerate}[$\diamond$] \item There is a quasigeodesic starting in any direction from any point; \item The limit of quasigeodesics is a quasigeodesic. \end{enumerate}